I’m guessing solo travel is not for everyone.

 I can travel alone.

 I can be alone and enjoy moments without the need to have someone else by my side.
-I don’t need anyone else to validate an experience.
+I don’t need anyone else to validate the experience.
 Or me.

 There are lingering moments etched in my memory that would mean nothing to anyone else.
 And the knowledge that I can jump on a plane and travel when I want to, even if I don’t have a group to take or a travelling companion, is liberating.